 Tip 3 – Don’t attempt to have a peer discussion with techies about their technology.
 Thinking you can throw around a few technical buzz words and establish a peer relationship with techies is like a seal asking to be tossed about by orcas.
 Techies constantly challenge each other’s knowledge; they will salivate at the chance to test you.
 Don’t create an opportunity to be discredited as an expert in their field.
 Instead, work on the area where you are the expert: business development.
 Stick to your strengths, and acknowledge your weaknesses.
 If you get to a technical concept you don’t understand, ask the techies to explain it to you.
 Techies love to explain what they do to people.

 From now on, let the orcas sport with the other seals.
 Do your homework, examine your mindset, and engage technical decision-makers in a productive manner.
 Soon you will find it easier to talk with and sell to techies.
 And that means more opportunities for success in today’s globally competitive economy.

-Babette Ten Haken works with technically-focused companies, entrepreneurs and start-ups, enhancing team performance for revenue generation.
+Babette Ten Haken is a coach, consultant and speaker.
+She works with technically-focused companies, entrepreneurs and start-ups, enhancing team performance for cross-functional collaboration and revenue generation.
 Her popular blog, Sales Aerobics for Engineers® helps bridge the gap between technical and sales/marketing professionals.